 During the Joseon period, the country’s science and technology developed remarkably.
 The Jagyeongnu (clepsydra), Angbuilgu (sundial), and Honcheonui (armillary sphere) were all invented in the early period of the dynasty.
 A rain gauge, the first of its particular kind in the world, was used to measure precipitation.
 Devices for land surveying and mapmaking were also made.
 During the reign of King Taejo, the Cheonsang yeolcha bunya jido (Celestial Chart) was made based on a previous version drawn up during the Goguryeo period.
 During the reign of King Sejong, Chiljeongsan (meaning the calculation of the motions of the seven celestial determinants) was made on the basis of the Shoushili calendar of China and the Islamic calendar of Arabia.
 Noticeable advances were made in the sphere of medical science.
 Hyangyak jipseongbang (Collection of Native Prescriptions for Saving Lives) and Uibang yuchwi (Classified Collection of Medical Prescriptions) were compiled regarding Korean native medicines, and treatments.
 Metal printing types, such as Gyemija and Gabinja, were making it possible to publish many books.

 Joseon’s Foreign Relations

-Joseon maintained friendly relations with Ming China.
+Joseon maintained friendly relations with the Ming dynasty of China.
 The two countries exchanged royal envoys every year and engaged in busy cultural and economic exchanges.
 Joseon also accepted Japan’s request for bilateral trade by opening the ports of Busan, Jinhae, and Ulsan.
-In 1443, Joseon signed an agreement with the Tsushima Clan Leader of Japan for bilateral trade.
-Joseon also traded with Asian countries, such as Ryukyu, Siam, and Java.
+In 1443, Joseon signed the Gyehae Treaty with the clan of Tsushima Island for limited bilateral trade. and Joseon also traded with other Asian countries such as Ryukyu, Siam, and Java.